Yuma, Arizona Therapists

 The city of Yuma, Arizona suffers from low education and some of the worst general health in the country.
 Both factors increase the likelihood of mental health concerns.

 - The leading cause of death in those aged 45 and older is chronic heart disease.

 - The average test score in the city is 35%, which is 29% lower than the national average.

 - The student-to-teacher ratio is 19:1 versus 16:1 across the United States.

 - The county that Yuma resides in (Yuma County) has a larger percentage of obese adults than Arizona as a whole.

-- The county is number 7 on the list of top counties with the lowest percentage of people having seen a dentist.
+- The county is number 7 on the list of top counties with the lowest percentage of people who have seen a dentist.

 Depression coincides often with poor physical health.
-Then, the mental health and physical conditions combine to further decrease wellbeing.
+Then, mental health and physical conditions combine to further decrease well-being.
 For example, having heart disease and depression can reduce social interaction twice as much as having just one of the two conditions.

 Those with low education are more likely to report struggles with anxiety and depression.
 Additionally, the lower educated population participates in an increased number of health risk factors, such as smoking, illegal drug use, poor diet, and lack of exercise.
 The self-perpetuating cycle of poor health, low education, and mental health disorders spins out of control.